 Table of Contents

-It’s not easy to write the uncountable highlights of the Everest Base Camp trek.
+It’s not easy to write the uncountable highlights of the EBC trek.
 Here, we have summarized some of the major highlights of the trek.

 - Starting from Kathmandu, you’ll begin with sightseeing of Kathmandu, the capital city of Nepal.

-- Breathtaking experience of short and beautiful flight to Lukla airport.
+- The breathtaking experience of a short and beautiful flight to Lukla airport.
 (Lukla airport is among one of the 10 most dangerous airports in the world.)

 - Impressions of great mountain views